soniaela/freecodecamp-survey-form/README.md

 # freecodecamp-survey-form
-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the Responsive Design Course - Project 1 for FreeCodeCamp.
+The solution should be somewhat similar to: https://survey-form.freecodecamp.rocks/

 ## Table of contents